 Schedules Are Awesome

 Re-evaluate and do it frequently!
-Find out what isn’t working for you, your family and your clients and make a list.
+Find out what isn’t working for you, your family and your work.
 Whatever needs some attention and doesn’t seem to be working – change it.
-Over the past two years my work and housework schedule has had a lot of improvements and adjustments because a lot of how I was doing things just wasn’t working, and never did.
-Don’t get stuck in a schedule for long, that just doesn’t work for you.
+Over the past few years my schedule has had a lot of adjustments because some things just weren’t working.

 Check out Heels and Hooves‘ post on working from home for some more advice on how to make it work better for you.